 Adenosine nucleotides bind to P2T purinoceptors and specific oligonucleotide receptors on platelets.
 Labelled adenosine oligonucleotides, such as a derivative of platelet aggregation inhibitor [18F]AppCHFppA, could be used for detecting atherosclerotic plaques (Elmaleh et al., 2006).

-Thrombosis has several molecular targets that could be used in diagnostic imaging, for instance for deep vein thrombosis.
+Thrombosis has several molecular targets that could be used in diagnostic imaging, for instance for myocardial infarction, stroke, deep vein thrombosis, and pulmonary embolism.
 Thrombi contain red blood cells and platelets.
 Fibrin is present in all thrombi but not in circulating blood.
-Several fibrin-targeted tracers have been developed (Ciesienski et al., 2013; Oliveira et al., 2015; Blasi et al., 2015).
+Several fibrin-targeted radiopharmaceuticals have been developed (Ciesienski et al., 2013; Oliveira et al., 2015; Blasi et al., 2015).
 Tissue factor (TF) is a transmembrane glycoprotein which, when combined with factor VII, starts the cascade leading to generation of thrombin and fibrin network.
 TF is also overexpressed in many tumour cells, promoting angiogenesis and tumour growth.
 [18F]ASIS, [18F]FVIIai, and [64Cu]NOTA-FVIIai are active-site inhibited factor VII analogues, which have shown promise in imaging TF expression level (Erlandsson et al., 2015; Nielsen et al., 2016a and 2016b).

 Glycoprotein IIb/IIIa receptor is abundantly expressed on platelets.
 It is a member of integrin family, and also known as αIIbβ3.
-When platelets are activated, αIIbβ3 reveals ligand-induced binding sites (LIBS) that can be targeted for instance using labelled antibodies for PET imaging (Alt et al., 2014).
+When platelets are activated, αIIbβ3 reveals ligand-induced binding sites (LIBS) that can be targeted for instance using labelled antibodies for PET imaging (Alt et al., 2014; Ziegler et al., 2016; Yap et al., 2017).
 Activated αIIbβ3 binds blood fibrinogen motifs with RGD motif, resulting in cross-linking and growing of thrombus.
-[18F]GP1 is a promising radioligand for PET imaging of thromboembolism (Lohrke et al., 2017; Chae et al., 2019; Kim et al., 2019).
+[18F]GP1 is a promising radioligand for PET imaging of thromboembolism (Lohrke et al., 2017; Chae et al., 2019; Kim et al., 2019; Bing et al., 2022).